Home of Monsters

 - Monstropolis, the main setting of Monsters, Inc..

-- The Powerpuff Girls has Monster Island (by mention only), where all the Kaiju come from.
+- The Powerpuff Girls has Monster Island, where all the Kaiju come from.

 - My Life as a Teenage Robot spoofs this trope.
 Jenny has to fly to Japan, and as she passes overhead, two of the monsters she fought in earlier cartoons wave hello to her.